lowercasewords/Test-web-repository/README.md

 # Test-web-ripository
-This project exists for the sole purpose of education myself the basic principles of web dev, like creating and managing a database, using ASP.NET Core framework, front end languages and later maybe libraries.
+This project exists for the sole purpose of education myself the basic principles of ASP.NET CORE.
+How does it work, how to use query the database, basic front-end vanilla stuff.
+My next project will be a 'more serious' website.
+But I'll get there!